Create a place of peace and prayer with our Catholic candles

 Shower of Roses, inspired by St. Therese of Lisieux

-These refreshing scents of rain soaked leaves and rose blossoms are inspired by St. Therese of Lisieux.
+Refreshing scents of rain soaked leaves and rose blossoms

 About CORDA